 Pregnancy makes the body tired.
 Crankiness is around the corner if sleep is lacking.
 Sleep is a reparative process and restores the body for another day.
 Some sources point to the relationship between sleep and higher positivity and lower sensitivity to negative emotions.
 So sleep when you can, enjoy it before the baby comes.

 3. Get outside

-Being outdoors is certainly better then being cooped up at home.
+Being outdoors is certainly better than being cooped up at home.
 Feel the wind, look at nature, go for a stroll.
-Being outdoors keeps the mind in natural environments which is healthier then being within 4 walls which tends to make the mind focus on self and tasks.
+Being outdoors keeps the mind in natural environments which is healthier than being within 4 walls which tends to make the mind focus on self and tasks.

 4. Manage Expectations

 Manage expectations of yourself as to what to accept and what you are able to do.
 Some things cannot be done as easily as before or as much as before.
 Keep things in perspective.
 Jot down the list of things you want to do after birth.